Matcha Patbingsu – Korean Shaved Ice Dessert (Super EASY!)

 Instructions

 - Mix milk with sweetened condensed milk.
-If using an ice shaver, use the provided containers to pour the milk in.
-Freeze them for at least 6 hours.
-If you do not dispose of an ice shaver, place the milk in two plastic bags, lay them flat, and freeze them for at least 6 hours.
+If using an ice shaver, pour the mixture into the provided containers and freeze for at least 6 hours.
+If you don’t have an ice shaver, pour the milk mixture into two plastic bags, lay them flat, and freeze for at least 6 hours.

-- Add the red bean paste, then the strawberries.
-Sprinkle cornflakes, roasted shaved almonds, and mini rice cakes.
+- Add red bean paste as the base topping.
+Layer diced strawberries on top.
+Sprinkle cornflakes, roasted shaved almonds, and mini rice cakes over the ice.

-- Add a scoop of matcha ice cream and drizzle condensed milk on top.
+- Add a scoop of matcha ice cream on top.
+Drizzle with condensed milk to taste.

-- Toppings: substitute toppings as per your liking.
+- Toppings: feel free to substitute toppings according to your preferences.

-- Mini rice cakes: these rice cakes for bingsu may be hard to find abroad.
-In my opinion, they are a must in a bingsu, so if you cannot find them, here is how you can make them in 15 minutes:
+- Mini rice cakes: these rice cakes are a must-have for an authentic bingsu experience, but they can be challenging to find abroad.
+Here’s how to make them in just 15 minutes:

 - Microwave on high for 2 minutes.
-The mix should be gluey, give it a rough mix with a spoon.
-Wait for it to cool down.
+The mixture should become gluey.
+Stir it roughly with a spoon and allow it to cool slightly.

-- Dust all mini rice cakes you made with corn flour.
+- Dust the finished mini rice cakes with corn flour.